Ask your compliance data anything. Sienna Insights, coming soon.

 KPI 13: Disclosure renewal and mitigation follow-through

-What good looks like: Renewal completion rates above 90%, with mitigation actions tracked against deadlines and formally signed off when complete.
+Good looks like renewal completion rates above 90%, with mitigation actions tracked against deadlines and formally signed off when complete.

 Theme 3: Program intelligence